How to get Swim.com app on your Apple Watch

 How do I start a drill mode?

-After you start your workout, if you don't immediately start swimming with one of the four standard strokes (free, fly, breast, back), you will be in rest mode.
-You will also be in rest mode anytime you stop to rest at the wall between any lengths completed with those standard strokes.
+After you hit the start button at the beginning of your swim, if you don't immediately start swimming with one of the four standard strokes (free, fly, breast, back), the screen will display the app to be in rest mode.
+The app will also transition into rest mode anytime you stop to rest at the wall between any lengths completed with those standard strokes.
 Rest mode is identified by the red text on the screen that says "resting" as opposed to the green "swimming".
 While in rest mode, force touch the screen to expose the drill/pace/end workout menu.

 If this is your first time using drill mode, a short prompt will explain how to use the feature.
 To set your drill mode distance, touch the blue "Start Drill Mode" button and then use the digital crown button or touch screen to set the desired distance.
 When you are ready to start the drill, you can either simultaneously press the digital crown and side buttons to start the drill or force touch the screen again and touch "start" and it will take you back to your workout screen and show you the drill distance and a running timer.
 If you are not ready to use drill mode, force touch and select "exit".
 When you are done swimming the drill, force touch again and your options will include electing a new drill distance or exiting drill mode.

 At the beginning of your workout (right after you hit the blue start button) you will see the watch is in resting mode.
 This is noted in red text on the screen.